-SCHOOL OF HISTORY AND DEPARTMENT OF HISTORY OF ART HOST HUGELY SUCCESSFUL INTERNATIONAL CONFERENCE
+SCHOOL OF HISTORY AND DEPARTMENT OF HISTORY OF ART HOST SUCCESSFUL INTERNATIONAL CONFERENCE

 On 12-14 September, over ninety delegates, many of whom are key names in their discipline and from across numerous world-class institutions, presented their work at the conference War in the Visual Arts, which took place in the Western Gateway Building (12-13 Sept) and the Crawford Art Gallery (14 Sept).
-Created by Ann Murray (History of Art) and organized by Murray and Alan Drumm (School of History), the conference is being heralded as one of the most successful ever organized in CACSSS, and the university in general.
+Created by Ann Murray (History of Art) and organized by Murray and Alan Drumm (School of History), the conference is one of the most successful ever organized in the College of Arts, Celtic Studies and Social Sciences.
 The event was officially opened by Professor Geoffrey Roberts, Head of the School of History, who remarked on the truly international scope of the event, drawing as it did, delegates from across five continents; in uniting the research of university academics, academic staff and archivists working in museums and galleries, former combatants who are now working as researchers, and practising artists, the conference brought together an impressive array of perspectives on representations of war in visual culture.
 It was this aspect, according to many delegates, that made the event such a resounding success.

 The organizers wish to extend sincere thanks to Prof Geoffrey Roberts, Dr Flavio Boggi, Mr Gabriel Doherty and Dr Finola Doyle-O’Neill, whose guidance has been of immense support, and to our sponsors, the School of History, Dept of History of Art, Dept of Politics, Fáilte Ireland, the Irish Research Council, and to everyone who contributed to making this such a successful event.
 Special acknowledgement is extended to Dr John Borgonovo, School of History, UCC for leading a highly insightful tour through Cork’s military history on Friday 13; Mr Stephan Koch’s corralling of the troops for some memorable photographs in the Aula Maxima and the Quad lawn; the Crawford Gallery for hosting our event in their historic building on Saturday 14; and to the Irish Defence Forces, Collins Barracks, particularly Mr Gerry White, Chairman of the Cork branch of the Western Front Association, Capt Nollag Conneely and General Officer Commanding 1 Brigade, Brigadier General Diarmuid Fitzgerald for providing the perfect setting for the conference reception.
 Finally, sincere gratitude to the delegates and chairpersons, whose scholarly brilliance and sheer hard work combined to make the conference such a truly memorable one.